MicrosoftDocs/win32/desktop-src/properties/props-system-photo-flashmanufacturer.md

 ---
-Description: 'A string indicating the manufacturer of the flash used to take the picture.
-Can be blank or not present.' ms.assetid: 'f95042dc-abc5-4851-9703-5f79dc7edb2f'
+Description: A string indicating the manufacturer of the flash used to take the picture.
+Can be blank or not present. ms.assetid: f95042dc-abc5-4851-9703-5f79dc7edb2f
-title: 'System.Photo.FlashManufacturer'
+title: System.Photo.FlashManufacturer
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Photo.FlashManufacturer